5 Minute Funding Diaries

 If you're ready to find your fundraising confidence, then we provide products and programmes to support you along the way.
 Check out our current offerings below.

-Our first-ever focused cohort offers women and non-binary people practical, hands-on support for purpose-driven women raising mission-aligned funding all over the globe.
+Hands-on support for purpose-driven organisations raising mission-aligned funding all over the globe.
 97% of alumni would recommend us to founder friends.

 If you are looking for an introductory course into raising funding as an impact organisation, this is for you.
 Identify the best next step on your fundraising journey and meet incredible purpose-led founders along the way.